-RECRUITMENT OF POSTDOCS – Support for inviting potential talented postdoc candidates to visit Finland
+VISIT IN – Support for inviting visitors to Finland

-- The candidate is truly exceptional, and would strengthen the Helsinki ICT community
+- The visit clearly support HIIT’s mission and the Helsinki ICT community at large

-- The candidate is willing to give a guest lecture both in Otaniemi and in Kumpula
+- The visitor is willing to give a guest lecture either in Otaniemi or in Kumpula, preferably both

-- The visit program and the candidate’s CV are planned and publicly announced well before the visit
+- The visit program is planned and publicly announced well before the visit

-- The inviting host is responsible of all the practical arrangements (including arranging meetings with other professors willing to interview the visitor).
+- The inviting host is responsible of all the practical arrangements (including facilitating meetings with other PIs willing to meet the visitor)

-VISIT ABROAD – Support for longer research visits abroad
+VISIT OUT – Support for longer research visits abroad

 - Researcher visits to high-profile universities or other organizations can be beneficial for increasing the visibility, impact or quality of Helsinki ICT, but the expenses of such visits are often quite high, and funding is typically divided among several funding organizations.
 HIIT will not cover all the travel expenses of such visits, but can be one of the sponsoring organizations.